wg21-diverse-memory-kinds/proposals/mission_statement.md

 Diverse Memory Kinds in C++
 ===========================

+Modern computing systems are increasingly heterogeneous.
+The memory seen by a C++ process consists of multiple types and kinds.
+Some layer on top of others e.g. CPU cache memory on top of main memory.
+Some have very different access times e.g. NUMA and fabric and storage connected memory.
+Some are shared resources, and thus must be managed for concurrency.
+Some must be interruption safe, as they contain contents whose intact survival is particularly valuable to the user of the C++ process.

+However, the C++ standard does not have formal support for any of these **diverse memory kinds**.
+Today, C++ lives in a world of flat, homogeneous memory - a model has not aged particularly well and is woefully inadequate for platforms with hierarchal memory, interprocess communication or memory-mapped I/O.

-C++ lives in a world of flat, homogeneous memory.
-This model has not aged particular.
-There are a number of use cases that would benefit from standard facilities for manipulating **diverse memory kinds**, such as:
+There are a number of use cases that would be enabled from standard facilities for manipulating diverse memory kinds, such as:

 * Memory mapped I/O.
 * Remote direct memory access.